According to PwC, GenAI could improve operational efficiency, which might indirectly reduce carbon footprints in business processes.1

 Sustainable agriculture

-AI technologies in agriculture are helping farmers manage challenges like resource inefficiency and environmental impact.
-By incorporating tools such as agricultural robotics, weather monitoring systems, and land management algorithms, farmers can optimize their operations, reduce waste, and meet sustainability goals.
+AI technologies in agriculture are helping farmers address challenges such as resource inefficiency and environmental impact.
+By incorporating tools such as agricultural robotics, weather-monitoring systems, and land-management algorithms, farmers can optimize operations, reduce waste, and meet sustainability goals.

-Additionally, AI-powered crop and animal monitoring ensures healthier yields and livestock by detecting issues early, reducing the need for chemicals, and minimizing resource usage.
+Additionally, AI-powered crop and animal monitoring helps ensure healthier yields and healthier livestock by detecting issues early, reducing the need for chemicals, and minimizing resource use.

 12. Agricultural robotics

-Similar to a self-driving car, AI-powered robots can move around and harvest crops when they’re ready and mature enough.
+Like a self-driving car, AI-powered robots can move around and harvest crops when they’re ready and mature.
 This helps reduce waste and can improve production lines.

 13. Weather monitoring

 AI can also monitor and forecast the weather.
-This helps farmers predict the weather in a specific location, giving them insights into when to water their crops or when it’s the best time to plant or harvest.
+This helps farmers predict the weather at a specific location, giving them insights into when to water their crops and when it’s best to plant or harvest.

 14. Land management